Injury Attorneys | Restoring LivesTM

 Using a cell phone or other electronic device behind the wheel is a bad idea.
 Texting and driving is an especially bad combination, and a recent fatal accident in our area underscores this fact.

 The evidence has been piling up for years about the dangerous combination of texting and driving, but far too many people continue to ignore it.
-In a 2011 survey, more than two-thirds (69%) of US drivers admitted to using a cell phone while driving at some point in the previous 30 days.
+In a 2011 survey, more than two-thirds (69%) of drivers in the United States admitted to using a cell phone while driving at some point in the previous 30 days.
 Nearly one-third of them (31%) admitted to reading a text, sending a text, or doing both in the same time frame.
-In fact, when it extrapolated the results of another survey to cover the entire country, the National Highway Traffic Safety Administration estimated that at any given daylight moment there are 660,000 drivers on their phones.

 The Lafayette incident was far from the first serious crash involving texting and driving in Indiana.
 In 2014, a teen was killed when she lost control of the van she was driving while texting.
 Last spring, a driver crossed the center line while texting and caused a fatal crash.
 Over the summer, a motorcyclist lost control while texting and suffered injuries that proved fatal.
 The list of reports goes on.